Life As a Pesticide Applicator

 In 2016, there was an estimated number of 38,000 jobs in the United States for Pesticide Applicator.
 New jobs are being produced at a rate of 7.9% which is above the national average.
 The Bureau of Labor Statistics predicts 3,000 new jobs for Pesticide Applicator by 2026.
-There will be an estimated 5,000 positions for Pesticide Applicator per year.
+The BLS estimates 5,000 yearly job openings in this field.

 The states with the most job growth for Pesticide Applicator are Nevada, Washington, and Tennessee.
 Watch out if you plan on working in Ohio, Illinois, or Alaska.
 These states have the worst job growth for this type of profession.